Duration

 Prior study completed at the University of Auckland:

-• You must have a grade point average of 4.5 or higher across 75 points of Stage III courses within your Bachelor of Fine Arts degree, or across your Postgraduate Certificate in Fine Arts.
+• You must have a grade point average of 4.5 or higher in 60 points above Stage II within your Bachelor of Fine Arts degree, or across your Postgraduate Certificate in Fine Arts.

 • If you completed your entry degree more than three years prior to your proposed commencement of the MFA, then you may be required to provide a portfolio.
 We will contact you directly if this is required as part of your application.